talkowski-lab/SV-Adjudicator/02_evidence_assessment/02b_petest/README.md

 Names of read depth algorithms to be processed

 * `pe_counts` : pe_counts/{batch}.pe.sorted.txt.gz
 This matrices contains all disconcordant pair end information are kept.
-To prepare this matrics, ee `**Required matrics**` for instructions.
+To prepare this matrics, refer to **Required matrics** for instructions.

 * `famfile` : ../../ref/{batch}.fam
 This file describes the family structure in batch